Make this tropical hot toddy recipe with your favorite whiskey and honey sweetened hibiscus tea in just minutes.

 Instructions

-- Heat water to boiling (about two minutes in the microwave or four minutes on stovetop).
+- Use electric kettle to heat water to boiling (or heat for about two minutes in the microwave or four minutes on stovetop).6 ounces hot water

-- Add dried hibiscus or tea bag and hot water to a mug.
-Steep for about five minutes.
+- Add dried hibiscus and hot water to a mug then steep for five minutes.1 tablespoon dried hibiscus

-- Remove the dried hibiscus from tea then add honey, lemon juice, and whiskey.
-Stir until honey is dissolved.
+- Carefully remove the hibiscus from tea then add honey, squeeze in the lemon juice, and pour in whiskey.
+Stir until dissolved.2 teaspoons honey, 1 ½ ounce whiskey

-- Serve with a stripe of lemon peel or lemon round, if desired.
+- Serve with lemon peel garnish, if desired.
 Carefully enjoy while warm and drink responsibly!

 Jen says